hadley/time-will-tell/README.md

 - Optional gong sound when time is up
 - Configurable talk duration and warning thresholds
 - Screen stays awake during countdown
+- Background support: timer continues running when app is backgrounded
+- Push notifications for threshold warnings when in background

 ## Screenshots